Xander Schauffele 2023: Net Worth, Career Wins, and Endorsements

 Xander's first appearance in the Players Championship also saw his best result in the competition.
 In 2018, he tied for 2nd in the competition with a total of -14, behind Webb Simpson, who won the event with a score of -18.

-In his other two appearances in 2019 and 2021, the American failed to make the cut in the competition.
+In his other three appearances in 2019, 2021, and 2022, the American failed to make the cut in the competition.

 Results in World Golf Championships